Ever considered spending time with a leadership coach?

-What do world-class athletes like Tiger Woods, Serena Williams, and Simon Biles, have in common?
+Do you know what world-class athletes like golfer Tiger Woods, tennis star Serena Williams, and swimmer Michael Phelps have in common?

 Have you ever…

-- Been stuck trying to figure out the “vision thing” and it’s practical role in the day-to-day operation?
+- Gotten stuck trying to figure out the “vision thing” and it’s practical role in the day-to-day operation?

 - Wondered how to inspire disillusioned, skeptical people to do their best?